vlad-x/lmongo/readme.md

 Gives your collection `.search()` and `.sync()` methods, and keeps Elasticsearch up-to-date with your data when you insert/edit/delete documents with mongoose.
 Takes an optional `options` object to tell `lmongo` the url that Elasticsearch is running at.
 In `options` you can specify:

+ * `url` - the url that Elasticsearch is running on.
+If this is not passed, then the following options are used.
  * `host` - the host that Elasticsearch is running on (defaults to `localhost`)
  * `port` - the port that Elasticsearch is listening on (defaults to `9200`)
  * `prefix` - adds a prefix to the model's search index, allowing you to have separate indices for the same collection on an Elasticsearch instance (defaults to no prefix)